Tax & Accountancy

 20% tax credit on £8,000 finance costs: £1,600

-Under the old rules, this landlord would have paid tax on £7,000 profit at 20%: £1,400.
-In this case the result is the same, because the credit fully compensates a basic-rate taxpayer as long as the credit does not exceed their tax liability.
+Under the old rules this landlord would have paid tax on £7,000 of profit at 20%, which is also £1,400.
+The result is the same here, because the credit fully compensates a basic-rate taxpayer as long as it does not exceed their tax liability.

 Example: higher-rate taxpayer